 Pictured above is Kiran Bedi and my then-landlady, Mrs. S. Few people are fortunate enough to meet the folks they most admire in the world.

 Bedi has a lifetime of outstanding achievements, including being India’s first woman police officer.
 A fearless leader, she eventually became Inspector General of the world’s largest jail in a democratic country (10,000-plus male and female inmates), transforming it from a brutal, corrupt, filthy ‘hell-hole’ into a socio-environmental nirvana.
-The prisoners engaged in yoga, meditation, language exchange, tree-planting, composting, bread-baking and fundraising for a prisoner’s family fund, etc. And the guards became guards — no longer abusers, rapists, and pimps.
+The prisoners engaged in yoga, meditation, language exchange, tree-planting, composting, bread-baking and fundraising for a prisoner’s family fund, etc. And the guards became guards — no longer tormentors, rapists, and pimps.
 It was a totally innovative and holistic transformation in just 2 years!

-I could go on about what this incredible woman has accomplished in a seriously male-dominated culture.
+I could go on and on about what this incredible woman has accomplished in a seriously male-dominated culture.
 As a rookie cop, she even gave a parking ticket to the then-Prime Minister of India for being double-parked, lol.
 This, in a country where police are notoriously corrupt or apathetic, and the ‘little people’ can be punished – or worse – for the tiniest of slights.
 Talk about brave!
 You could even say, for awhile, Kiran Bedi single-handedly brought back the rule of law in a country desperately in need of a hero.

 Above: My manual laundry washer and hand-wringer from a more eco-positive time (post-2001).